 A mass tort is a civil action in which a large group of plaintiffs have been injured by a single or few defendants.
 Mass tort lawsuits usually arise from prescription drug injuries, medical device injuries, defective product injuries and toxic contamination.
-If you or a loved one have been injured by a product, drug or device, the Dickerson Oxton law firm can help.
+If you or a loved one have been injured by a product, drug or device, the Kansas City personal injury attorneys of Dickerson Oxton can help.
 We have substantial experience handling mass tort litigation and are committed to fighting for justice for our clients.
 We handle all mass tort cases on a contingency fee basis, meaning we charge no fees unless we win.
 Call us today for a free and confidential case evaluation.

 Our mass tort attorneys are currently accepting a wide range of mass tort cases including: